eloise-b/de-sar-sample-data/README.md

 ### Setting up the environment

-If using DEA's Development or Production Sandbox, no environment set up is required.
-You will just need to pip install the `de_sar_demo` module to gain access to speckle filters.
-In a terminal, navigate to the repository and run `pip install .`.
+#### Own computer or cloud

-If using your own computer to run the STAC API notebook, you will need a Python environment with the required packages.
+If using your own computer to load data from the STAC API, you will need a Python environment with the required packages.
 Two different environment files are provided:
 * A Conda [environment.yaml](environment.yaml) file
     * [Install conda](https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html#installing-conda)